conda/conda-content-trust/README.rst

 ##############################################################################
-car: Conda Content Trust: Signing and verification tools for Conda
+Conda Content Trust: Signing and verification tools for Conda
 ##############################################################################